ratwolfzero/hopalong_python/README.md

 ### Two-Pass approach, Straightforward Loops and Direct Iteration

-The two-pass approach involves sequential processing using simple loops with direct iterazion, ensuring optimal memory efficiency and stable performance.
+The two-pass approach involves sequential processing using simple loops with direct iteration, ensuring optimal memory efficiency and stable performance.
 This straightforward structure also optimizes JIT compilation, allowing for efficient translation into machine code and minimizing overhead from complex control flows.

 ### Dummy Calls